-Consult the following documents for more information:
+Consult the following documents and web pages for more information:

 - Canadian Institutes of Health Research (CIHR), Natural Sciences and Engineering Research Council (NSERC), and Social Sciences and Humanities Research Council (SSHRC).
 Tri-Agency Framework: Responsible Conduct of Research.
 (See especially Section 2.1, Tri-Agency Research Integrity Policy.)

 - School of Graduate Studies, Memorial University of Newfoundland.
 (2000).
 Responsibilities of supervisors and graduate students.

 - School of Graduate Studies, Memorial University of Newfoundland.
 Theses and reports.

 |Next: Bibliographic accuracy|

 When preparing a course paper, work term report, thesis, or scholarly article, acknowledge all sources of information, directly quoted or paraphrased, in a complete and accurate bibliography...